hai-vr/documentation/docs/changelogs/lightbox-viewer.md

 import {HaiVideo} from "/src/components/HaiVideo";

+## 2.5.0-alpha.3

+- Try to fix an issue where the depth was affecting how the view was rendered in a Unity 6.2 Basis project.

 ## 2.5.0-alpha.2

 Attempt an optimization that removes the need for copying the texture from the GPU to the CPU.